 Think of your home’s plumbing like a river that is fed by multiple smaller streams.
 If you were to dam one of those creeks, it might not impact the larger river all that much, and the river would continue to flow downstream.

 However, if you dammed the large river, the water from the entire system would have nowhere to go, and would start to rise above the banks.
 What’s more, that water would get pushed back into the creeks, and they’d flood, too.

 A single clogged sink or kitchen drain is like the stream in the analogy.
 You might need our drain cleaning services, but it probably doesn’t mean you have a sewer line clog.

 A sewer line clog or blockage is the damming of the river, in that your entire home’s plumbing is going to backup.
-If your sewer line clogs, all of the drains in your home will clog simultaneously.
+If the line clogs, all of the drains in your home will clog simultaneously.
 That’s when you need to drop everything and give us a call for emergency plumbing repair.

 Wet ground above the line

 A cracked sewer line that leaks can be a major problem.
 Before we get started, think about the answers to the following:

 - When was your home built?
 If your home was built in the 1980s or later, it likely has a PVC sewer line.
 PVC can crack or collapse when put under pressure (more on that in a second), but with no outside duress, it should last for the lifetime of the home.
 Older materials—such as cast-iron or clay—are durable, but don’t have quite the lifespan of PVC.

 - Where does your line run?
 Find your sewer cleanout lines and determine where the sewer line runs from your home to the municipal sewer.
 For many homes, the line runs to the street.

 - What’s above the line?
 Now that you know where the line runs, what’s above it?
 Take note of any trees, bushes, or other yard foliage.